How to Measure Attendance at an Event & Count Crowds

 Using estimated counts or cruder methods of crowd size measuring do not give you the important data you need to determine success.
 Use these processes to get the answer you really need: The actual number of attendees.

-How to Measure Attendance at an Event
+How To Measure The Number of People at an Event

 Events that are enclosed and have defined entrance areas with a place to mount an overhead sensor in a doorway or entryway are the easiest to manage.
 Thermal-based and video-based sensor people counting devices are perfect for these situations and for large crowd counting.